-The Foundation has adopted the provisions of FASB ASC 820, Fair Value Measurement.
+The Foundation has adopted the provisions of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 820, Fair Value Measurement.
 FASB ASC 820 defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs (assumptions that market participants would use in pricing assets and liabilities, including assumptions about risk) used to measure fair value, and enhances disclosure requirements for fair value measurements.
 The Foundation accounts for a significant portion of its financial instruments at fair value or considers fair value in their measurement.